 Incorporating Metallic Accents

 Metallic accents, like gold or brass, add a touch of luxury.
 I find they work beautifully as light fixtures or decorative objects against dark backdrops.
+They also make stunning additions to decorated Christmas trees during the holiday season.

 Deep and Dramatic Wall Colors

 Consider painting your dining room walls in deep hues like navy, charcoal, or forest green for an instant mood lift.
 I’ve found these colors create a sophisticated backdrop that enhances every dining experience.
+Once your paint is dry, you can complete the space with charming farmhouse dining room wall decor.

 Mirrors to Reflect Light